-Cisco IOS routers and layer 3 switches can be configured as DHCP server.
-It’s quite easy to do this and in this short lesson I want to explain to you how to do this and how to verify your configuration.
-If you are a little fuzzy how DHCP works, take a look at my introduction to DHCP first.
+Cisco IOS routers and layer 3 switches can be configured as DHCP servers.
+It’s quite easy to do this and in this short lesson, I want to explain to you how to do this and how to verify your configuration.
+If you are a little fuzzy about how DHCP works, take a look at my introduction to DHCP first.

 Let’s use the following topology:

 Above, we have a router that I will call ‘DHCP’.
 The router and computer are connected to each other using a simple switch and in the same VLAN.
 We will use the 192.168.12.0 /24 subnet for this demonstration.
 Let’s prepare the interface first:

 DHCP(config)#interface fastEthernet 0/0 DHCP(config-if)#no shutdown DHCP(config-if)#ip address 192.168.12.1 255.255.255.0

 ip dhcp pool command to create a DHCP pool and give it a name.
 This DHCP pool will use network 192.168.12.0 /24.
 Basically, this is all you have to do to get the DHCP server going, there is no need to start a service or something.
 We can verify that we have DHCP clients using the following command:

 DHCP#show ip dhcp binding Bindings from all pools not associated with VRF: IP address Client-ID/ Lease expiration Type Hardware address/ User name 192.168.12.2 0063.6973.636f.2d63.
 Mar 02 2002 12:24 AM Automatic 6330.372e.3132.3265.
 2e30.3030.302d.4661.
 302f.30

 Above, you can see that we have a DHCP client that received IP address 192.168.12.2.
 In production networks, we will also use DHCP to hand out some other useful things like a default gateway, DNS server, and more.
 Let’s see how we can do this: